Every Song Considered15 Mar 2017 | Posted in side-hustle code

 Update: July 2017

-Given some changes to the Spotify API, I’ve taken the site down until I get a chance to make the necessary changes.
+Given some changes to the NPR API (they’ve deprecated the Stories API), I’ve taken the site down until I get a chance to make the necessary changes.